-Budget cards belonging in this tier are at the bottom for a reason.
-That being said, you can still get a decent performance with these GPUs.
-And even if you are on budget, that doesn’t mean there shouldn’t be some hierarchy for you to decide.
+Budget cards belonging to this tier are at the bottom of the list for a reason.
+That being said, you can still obtain a solid performance with these GPUs.
+Even if you’re on a tight budget, there can still be a hierarchy to help you make an informed, individual decision.

-Unlike the past tiers, here the top pick does not have a good case for the tier above.
-The top of D tier is GTX 1650, closely trailed by GTX 1060 3GB.
-Due to the previously imposed restrictions, only other members of this tier are GTX 1050 Ti and GTX 1050.
+Unlike in the other tiers, here, the top pick does not have a good case to be in the tier above.
+The top of the D tier is the GTX 1650, closely trailed by the GTX 1060 3GB.
+Due to the previously imposed restrictions, the only other members of this tier are the GTX 1050 Ti and GTX 1050.

 Final Words On The GPU Hierarchy

-Although there are a few cards that could perform on the same level as quite a few cards from our GPU hierarchy, there are reasons why they were excluded.
-As mentioned before, only the last two generations of AMD and Nvidia GPUs were included.
-This means no cards older than 5th generation GCN and Pascal.
+Although there are some other cards that could perform on the same level as the cards from our GPU hierarchy, they were excluded for a reason.
+As mentioned before, only the two most recent generations of AMD and NVIDIA GPUs were included.
+This means you won’t find cards older than the 5th generation GCN and Pascal.